Ambitious-idiot/simple-ray-tracing/README.md

-# Ray Tracing in One Weekend Notes
+# Ray Tracing in One Weekend
 ## Output a PPM image
 Write the rgb triplets to the file with the redirection '>'
 ## Implement point, color and ray as Vec3